davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/testing.md

 This test class is not a “pure” unit test, particularly since it bootstraps an actual Spring `ApplicationContext` using Spring Boot.
-However, it does mock all {pivotal-gemfire-name} objects, such as the `Users` `Region` declared by the `User` application entity class, which was annotated with SDG’s `@Region` mapping annotation.
+However, it does mock all VMware GemFire objects, such as the `Users` `Region` declared by the `User` application entity class, which was annotated with SDG’s `@Region` mapping annotation.